Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 Thanks, John.
 Let's turn to our 2017 cash flow forecast which is on slide 11.
 We expect to generate $500 million of free cash flow before dividend payments and before the $209-million ethylene investment that we expect to make soon.
 Our expectation is that by the end of 2017, the combination of debt reduction and EBITDA growth will reduce the net debt to EBITDA leverage ratio to the range of 3.1 times to 3.3 times.

 Starting with the midpoint of our full-year adjusted EBITDA forecast of $1 billion on the far left of the waterfall chart, we add back $10 million in taxes reflecting the proceeds from an income tax refund in 2017.
-In 2017, we continue to believe that the book effective tax rate will be in the 25% to 30% range, and we do not expect to be cash tax payer in 2017.
+In 2017, we continue to believe that the book effective tax rate will be in the 25% to 30% range, and we do not expect to be a cash tax payer in 2017.
 This reflects the utilization of net operating loss carryforwards created over the last two years.
 We expect net operating loss carryforwards to provide a cash tax shield of approximately $70 million in 2017.

 Additionally, we currently expect to exit 2017 with unused operating loss carryforwards to provide a cash tax shield in the future years of approximately $60 million to $70 million.